met4citizen/Hypergraph/README.md

 coordinates so that the 'sum' is the element-wise majority with random bipolar values for ties.

+- Whenever the parents are timelike/branchlike separated, instead of summing up their own coordinates, use the coordinates of their lowest common ancestors.

-- Whenever there is a new branch so that two or more events use an overlapping set of tokens, separate the events by adding random hypervectors to their previously calculated coordinates.
+- Whenever there is a new branch so that two or more events use an overlapping set of tokens, separate the events in orthogonal branches by adding random hypervectors to their previously calculated coordinates.

 - The distance between the coordinates of any two tokens/events is the Hamming distance between their hypervectors.
+If the distance is close to 1/2 of the used dimension, the two hypervectors are quasi-orthogonal.

-The local multiway system can be projected into some lower dimension by calculating its distance matrix and then doing multidimensional scaling.
+The local multiway coordinates can be projected into some lower dimension by first calculating the distance matrix and then doing multidimensional scaling.
 One possible way to do the projection is to build a graph in which each node represents a group of close-by tokens/events.
-These groups can then be connected to their nearest neighbours by using some k-NN algorithm.
+These groups can then be connected to their 1-3 nearest neighbours by using k-NN algorithm.

 *[1] Kanerva, P. (2019).
 Computing with High-Dimensional Vectors.
 IEEE Design & Test, 36(3):7–14.*